neelimasaini/ai-pm-Journey/doc/Exercise/zomato-synthesis.md

 Why it matters: Severe delivery delays during peak hours creates mistrust within user delivery promises  and users are facing issues like cold food , bad quality

 ## Theme 2: [Subscription value erosion]

-Who mentioned it: [Rohan, Priya , Kartik , Vikram — 4/6 interviews]
+Who mentioned it: Rohan, Priya , Kartik , Vikram — 4/6 interviews

 Anchor quote: "In July, they added 'restrictions' ...
 Then the minimum order value went up from 199 to 249.
 Then they added a 'handling fee' that Gold didn't cover.
 Then peak-hour surcharges ...
 Layer after layer. " — [Kartik Reddy]

-Why it matters: [Quietly adding restrictions and unannounced fees Impacts the financial value offered on loyalty memberships, turning loyal subscribers into churned users]
+Why it matters: Quietly adding restrictions and unannounced fees Impacts the financial value offered on loyalty memberships, turning loyal subscribers into churned users

-Theme 3:[Subscription Cancellation because of declining Monthly Savings ] Who mentioned it: [Rohan, Karthik, Priya —  3/6 interviews ] Anchor quote: "When Gold was 200 rupees for unlimited free delivery... my monthly savings dropped from about 500 rupees to 150.
+## Theme 3:[Subscription Cancellation because of declining Monthly Savings ]

+Who mentioned it: Rohan, Karthik, Priya —  3/6 interviews

+Anchor quote: "When Gold was 200 rupees for unlimited free delivery... my monthly savings dropped from about 500 rupees to 150.
 Membership was 200.
 Math didn't work anymore." — [Rohan Verma]

-Why it matters: [People regularly check if their paid memberships are actually saving them money.
-As soon as extra fees and rules make their monthly savings drop lower than what they paid for the membership, they quit using it.]
+Why it matters: People regularly check if their paid memberships are actually saving them money.
+As soon as extra fees and rules make their monthly savings drop lower than what they paid for the membership, they quit using it.

-Theme 4: [Hidden checkout fees and unexpected price jumps] Who mentioned it: [Priya, Karthik, Rohan — 3/6 interviews] Anchor quote: " I'll be scrolling Zomato, find a nice-looking dal makhani, 200 rupees.
+## Theme 4: [Hidden checkout fees and unexpected price jumps]

+Who mentioned it: Priya, Karthik, Rohan — 3/6 interviews

+Anchor quote: " I'll be scrolling Zomato, find a nice-looking dal makhani, 200 rupees.
 Add to cart.
 Go to checkout.
 See: Total 257 rupees.
 Delivery fee 45.
 GST 12.
 Suddenly it's not 200.
 It's basically 260" — [Priya Nair]

-Why it matters: [Revealing extra delivery charges , surcharges, taxes , handling fees only at checkout page creates sudden shock for the user ]
+Why it matters: Revealing extra delivery charges , surcharges, taxes , handling fees only at checkout page creates sudden shock for the user

-Suspicion : Theme 5 [Kitchen capacity overload and lack of owner flex-controls ] Who mentioned it: [Meera, Vikram — 2/6 interviews] Vikram noting his favorite restaurants are marked "temporarily closed" every Sunday due to capacity
+## Suspicion : Theme 5 [Kitchen capacity overload and lack of owner flex-controls ]

+Who mentioned it: Meera, Vikram — 2/6 interviews , Vikram noting his favorite restaurants are marked "temporarily closed" every Sunday due to capacity

 Anchor quote: "Sunday afternoon at 1 PM, I have 60 dine-in customers waiting.
 A delivery order comes in...
 If I take it, one of my walk-in customers waits 90 minutes.
 If I cancel, one delivery guy gets annoyed.
 It's arithmetic " — [Meera Krishan]

-Why it matters: [Because delivery apps lack flexible volume controls, restaurants are forced into a no-win choice between ignoring hungry walk-in customers or taking delivery penalties, directly causing widespread weekend cancellations and delivery delays.]
+Why it matters: Because delivery apps lack flexible volume controls, restaurants are forced into a no-win choice between ignoring hungry walk-in customers or taking delivery penalties, directly causing widespread weekend cancellations and delivery delays.

-Section 3 — Triangulation Map
+## Section 3 — Triangulation Map

 #
 Data Problem (from QuickBites)